Crossrail CEO Mark Wild Progress Update Films

 All central section stations, except Bond Street, have now been certified as ready to support Trial Running.
 Bond Street is uniquely affected by the new COVID-19 world due to the volume of work remaining and the number of people required on site to complete the station.
 This meant that the work remaining at Bond Street for Trial Running needed to be re-planned.
 As a result, Crossrail Ltd and Costain Skanska Joint Venture mutually agreed to conclude the existing contract on 24 June.
 Crossrail Ltd will oversee completion of the remaining works at Bond Street which will allow to re-plan and complete the work for Trial Running.

 Much of the central section infrastructure is now complete and fit-out is nearing completion at many stations.
-We have now handed over ten of the 30 big engineering structures to Transport for London (TfL): Custom House station; Royal Oak, Victoria Dock, Pudding Mill Lane North Woolwich and Plumstead Portals; and Fisher Street, Mile End, Limmo, and Eleanor Street Shafts.
+We have now handed over ten of the 30 big engineering structures to Transport for London (TfL): Custom House station; Royal Oak, Victoria Dock, Pudding Mill Lane North Woolwich and Plumstead Portals; and Fisher Street, Mile End, Limmo, Eleanor Street and Stepney Green Shafts.

 Much of the remaining work for the Elizabeth line is complex involving hooking up, integrating and testing the completed infrastructure and railway systems along with the finalisation of the extensive safety case to the ORR who will give the go-ahead to commence Trial Running.